Food & Drink

 You can buy beeswax wraps in a range of sizes that will cover all of your bowls and containers, and even wrap your sandwich.
 A couple of local options include Bee Wrappy, Honeybee Wrap and Bee Green Wraps.
 Prefer something slightly sturdier?
 These Onya Sandwich Wraps are killer.

-If you can't afford those, you can pop your half chopped up veggies, sandwiches and leftovers in the food containers you likely already have sitting in your drawers.
+If you can't afford those, you can pop your half-chopped-up veggies, sandwiches and leftovers in the food containers you likely already have sitting in your drawers.

 #2 Discover The Delicious World Of Plant-Based Eating

-We're definitely not going to tell you to cut meat and dairy out of your diets for good; heck, we love a good cheeseburger as much as the next person.
+We're definitely not going to tell you to cut meat and dairy out of your diet for good; heck, we love a good cheeseburger as much as the next person.
 But, it'll make a huge impact on the planet's health, as well as our own, if we cut back a bit.
 And, though it might come as a surprise to some, it won't affect the enjoyment of your taste buds.

 If you're keen to give it a whirl, this climate-friendly diet suggests swapping one meal a day for a plant-based alternative.
 Why would we do this?
 The hard facts say that animal agriculture is the second leading cause of global warming, it contributes to 14.5% of the world's greenhouse gasses (that's a lot of cow farts), and is a whopping contributor to biodiversity loss thanks to the sheer size of land required for farming practices.
 On top of this, 17% of Earth's fresh water is being drunk by livestock or used to make feed.